Chris Joseph (autobiographer): Illness

 Joseph had bipolar disorder, a psychiatric illness with cyclical manic and depressive episodes.
 He was sectioned several times between 1988 and 2002 although he has now been well and not relapsed for 18 years.
 During some of his manic periods he squandered money, including buying 200 FA football tickets worth over £5,000 for a match involving his favourite team Middlesbrough F.C.
 He then gave them all away to children he did not know outside McDonald's.
-He became chairman of the national Manic Depressive Fellowship charity (now Bipolar UK) during the period Spike Milligan was patron.

 SAFE (Struggle Against Financial Exploitation)

 While fighting the litigation Joseph founded the group SAFE (Struggle Against Financial Exploitation).
 Its purpose was as a high-profile action group to demonstrate and draw attention to systemic fraud and deception by financial institutions upon unsuspecting individuals throughout the UK.
 SAFE caused embarrassment, with its demonstrations and creative but legal advertising campaigns and publicity stunts against Barclays Bank, the Bank of England, the Treasury and Downing Street.
 At its peak it had a membership of 2,000.

-One tactic was to buy shares in the banks, distribute them to aggrieved customers and then all attend shareholder's AGMs to ask awkward questions.
-SAFE ran mobile billboards around major UK cities with the message – "Are you being persecuted by a high street bank?
-We help people fight banks.
-Join SAFE and we'll give you a free share in your bank – you can attend its AGM with us and question the chairman in person."